Adekunle27/Hooks-master/README.md

 #### Return Value

-The `useFetch` hook returns an object with the following properties:
+The `useFetch` hooks returns an object with the following properties:

 - `data`: The fetched data (or `null` if still loading).
 - `loading`: A boolean indicating if the request is in progress.